International Youth Day 2025 is now over. Thank you to everyone who made the day a success. We’ll see you again in 2027!

 Snacks, stories, self-expression!

-• Enjoy delicious snacks like popcorn, cotton candy, bannock sandwiches from Kim’s Cree-ations, and more!
+• Enjoy delicious snacks like popcorn, cotton candy, bubble tea from BTCL coffee lab, bannock sandwiches from Kim’s Cree-ations, and more!

 • Express yourself through an interactive, life-sized, poetry cut-out session